cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

   }
 }
 ```
-Dont forget to declare it !
+Dont forget to declare it!

 ```javascript
 connector.init({ additionalExposedMethodsNames: [